jaydcarlson/mxiot/README.md

 This power supply topology is designed for always-on, wall-powered applications.
 The platform is incapable of doing any dynamic voltage-scaling, so power consumption could be significantly worse (depending on workload) than with a PMIC or adjustable regulator.

 The i.MX6 has support for a multitude of a boot modes usually prototyped by GPIO strapping.
-Instead of exposing these signals (which would require tons of resistor switches), we rely on the SD/MMC Manufacture Mode, where the chip will always boot from MMC0 unless the OTP boot configuration memory is flashed.
+Instead of exposing these signals (which would require tons of resistor switches), I rely on the SD/MMC Manufacture Mode, where the chip will always boot from MMC0 unless the OTP boot configuration memory is flashed.
 If you wish to boot from QSPI flash, you'll have to initially boot from MMC, and then program the OTP memory (hoping to get it right to avoid bricking your imx6).

 Rather than use a discrete WiFi/BT solution, mxiot uses standard 44-pin SDIO/UART modules that help make small-volume hand-assembly faster (as these circuits tend to have many different passive values).